contao/docs/docs/dev/framework/dca/_index.md

 ## Custom Drivers

-It is possible to create custom DCA drivers, whichg must extend from `\Contao\DataContainer`.
+It is possible to create custom DCA drivers, which must extend from `\Contao\DataContainer`.

 ```php
 // contao/tl_example.php